MugilanGN/Pseudocode-Transpiler/README.md

 # Pseudocode-Compiler
 Compiles pseudocode into python.
 It isn't a traditional compiler as it uses regular expressions to evaluate statements.
+In fact Im assuming that the correct term is "Transcompiler" as the pseudocode you enter has a pythonic structure

 ## How to use